Popular Front (Chile): Formation of the Popular Front

 The Popular Front presented the Radical Pedro Aguirre Cerda as their common candidate for the 1938 presidential election.
 He narrowly defeated the right-wing candidate.
 Following Cerda's death in 1941, the left-wing coalition developed into the Democratic Alliance which united the same parties for the 1942 presidential election.

 The presidential candidate for 1938 was designed during the Convención Presidencial de Izquierdas (Presidential Convention of the Left) on 15–17 April 1938 in the National Congress.
 400 delegates of the Radical parties, 330 Socialists, 120 Communists, 120 members of the Democratic Party and 60 from the CTCH trade-union attended the convention.
 Initially, none of the proposed candidates obtained the required majority of 684 votes out of 1,030.

-On the first two days, Aguirre Cerda won 520 votes (Radicals and Democrats), Marmaduque Grove 360 (Socialists and parts of the CTCH) and Elías Lafertte 150 (Communists and parts of the CTCH).
+On the first two days, Aguirre Cerda won 520 votes (Radicals and Democrats), Marmaduke Grove 360 (Socialists and parts of the CTCH) and Elías Lafertte 150 (Communists and parts of the CTCH).
 In the same time, the Extraordinary General Congress of the Socialist Party was being held, during which it was decided to withdraw Marmaduqe Grove's candidacy and to support Aguirre Cerda.

 Government of the Popular Front

-The Popular Front created the CORFO after the 1939 earthquake, which launched public works schemes, etc. Pedro Aguirre Cerda also nominated Pablo Neruda as Special Consul in Paris for immigration, and the latter organized the journey of the Winnipeg, which brought to Chile 2,200 Spanish Republican refugees.
+The Popular Front created the CORFO after the 1939 earthquake, which launched public works schemes, etc. Pedro Aguirre Cerda also nominated Pablo Neruda as Special Consul in Paris for immigration, and the latter organized the journey of the SS Winnipeg, which brought to Chile 2,200 Spanish Republican refugees.
 The Popular Front also implemented its education program by building 1,000 primary schools and creating 3,000 offices for teachers.
+Several reforms in other areas were also carried out, such as in social security public health, education,and worker's rights.

 The Popular Front was supported by artists such as Neruda, Gabriela Mistral or the Surrealist collective La Mandrágora, created in 1938 by Teófilo Cid, Enrique Gómez-Correa and Braulio Arenas.
 The Proletarian Novelist group of the Generation of 1938 also were great supporters of the Popular Front, and included the novelists Nicomedes Guzmán, Óscar Castro, Volodia Teitelboim, Juan Godoy and others.